Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Towards Reliable Planning in Embodied Open-World Environments

 As demonstrated in Figure~\ref{fig:pipeline}, our agent (DEPS) consists of an event-triggered \underline{D}escriptor, a Large Language Model (LLM) as \underline{E}xplainer and \underline{P}lanner, a goal \underline{S}elector based on horizon prediction and a goal-conditioned controller.
+In the following, we use Minecraft as a running example to better elaborate our agent.
+Note that DEPS can be directly applied to other (non-)open-ended tasks.

-We take a large language model (LLM) as zero-shot \textbf{Planner} of the agent to complete tasks.
-Given an instruction command (e.g., \texttt{ObtainDiamond}) as task $T$, the LLM-based planner extracts the high-level task into a sequence of sub-goals $\{g_1, \ldots, g_K\}$, as the initial plan $P_0$.
-The goals are instructions in natural language, e.g., \texttt{mine oak wood} .
-We provide a list of all possible goals in Appendix~\ref{sec:controller}.
+We take a large language model (LLM) as a zero-shot \textit{planner} of the agent to complete tasks.
+Given a goal command (e.g., \texttt{ObtainDiamond}) as task $T$, the LLM-based planner decomposes this high-level task into a sequence of sub-goals $\{g_1, \ldots, g_K\}$, as the initial plan $P_0$.
+The goals are instructions in natural language, such as \texttt{mine oak wood} (in Minecraft), find two cups (in ALFWorld), put block A on top of block B (in Tabletop Manipulation).